Psychological Therapy Services

 Who is it for?

-The Bushfire PTS stream is available to any adults 25 years of age or older or a child up to 12 years of age. in our region experiencing high levels of distress resulting from the recent bushfires.
+The Bushfire PTS stream is available to anyone in our region experiencing high levels of distress resulting from the recent bushfires.
 The impact of the bushfires must be a significant contributor to a person’s deterioration in mental health if they are referred to this service.
 For example, people who have experienced loss of property, loss of business income, or have experienced significant mental health impacts as a result of threat of bushfire, which could be from past trauma.

-- Individuals must be referred by their GP, psychiatrist or pediatrician
+- Individuals must be referred by their GP, psychiatrist or paediatrician

 - Individuals are entitled to up to 10 free face-to-face sessions until June 2021